aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-l2vlans-settings.md

             name: <str; required>

             # L2VLAN profile name.
 Profile defined under `l2vlan_profiles`.
+            # L2VLAN can refer to one l2vlan_profile which again can refer to another l2vlan_profile to inherit settings in up to two levels (l2vlan -> l2vlan_profile -> l2vlan_parent_profile).
             profile: <str>

             # By default the VNI will be derived from mac_vrf_vni_base.